-The elder daughter of a senior police officer (Gaurav Saini) and his artist-homemaker wife (Irfana Majumdar), Anjana lives in a village.
-The era is that of the tumultuous Indo-China war and the after-effect of the same is felt even in the remotest corners of India.
-So much so that Anjana’s schoolmates pass on a joke around Chow mein linking it to a possible Chinese invasion.
-While I found it a little too mature for the children’s understanding of the scheme of things, it makes sense if we believe how they might have overheard their family members crack the same one-liner.
+Anjana is the elder daughter of a senior police officer (Gaurav Saini) and his artist-homemaker wife (Irfana Majumdar).
+They live in a village, and the era is that of the tumultuous Indo-China War.
+With its after-effects reaching the remotest corners of India, Anjana’s schoolmates amusingly joke about chowmein, linking it to a possible Chinese invasion.
+While I found it a little too mature for the children’s understanding of the larger political context, it makes sense if we assume they overheard family members cracking the same one-liner.

-Overhearing and observing are also ways that Anjana satiates her inquisitiveness with.
-While she shares a warm bond with her police superintendent dad, her mother is enterprising and strict.
-However, it is through Shankar that her imagination effectively develops.
+Overhearing and observing are also how Anjana feeds her inquisitiveness.
+While she shares a warm bond with her police superintendent father, her mother is enterprising yet strict.
+However, it is through Shankar that her imagination truly blossoms.
 The man is a fountain of vivid folk tales.
-By painting simple yet magical images of otherworldly beings such as witches and fairies, Anjana goes on to nurture a sharp, creative mind.
-Her teacher – at one point – applauds the young girl for her writerly bent of mind.
+By painting simple yet magical images of otherworldly beings such as witches and fairies, Shankar helps Anjana nurture a sharp, creative mind.
+Her teacher—even at one point—applauds the young girl for her writerly bent of mind.

 ALSO READ: Tribeca Review: ‘Last Film Show’ is a bittersweet ode to cinema from the Indian countryside

-Aside from the warm yet somewhat distant bond that Anjana shares with Shankar, the film also acts as a fine character study on the latter.
-Serving his employer for decades, Shankar hails from a far-away village.
-Through the lens of Shankar’s understanding of the world, the film subtly addresses concepts such as caste, class, and economic barriers that (still) separate people in developing countries.
-There are fleeting mentions of the war, the dacoit culture in the area, police violence, convent school disciplines, and religion besides cleverly underlining politics, hierarchy, and the never-ending loop of disparity in the Indian society.
+Aside from the warm yet somewhat distant bond that Anjana shares with Shankar, the film also works as a fine character study of the latter.
+Serving his employer for decades, Shankar hails from a faraway village.
+Through his worldview, the film subtly addresses concepts such as caste, class, and economic barriers that (still) separate people in developing countries.
+There are fleeting mentions of the war, the dacoit culture in the area, police violence, convent school discipline, and religion, besides cleverly underlining politics, hierarchy, and the never-ending loop of disparity in Indian society.

-What impressed me the most was how Shankar’s Fairies plays off like a gentle memoir – which the film turns out to be, though suitably fictionalized.
-The mood is akin to Arundhati Roy’s God of Small Things but only less eventful.
-Majumdar seems fascinated by the idea of capturing the time period as much as she is in exploring her lead character Anjana’s mind.
-Shankar’s thought processes remain unexplored and understandably so.
-For a story that is conceived by the school-going daughter of a privileged couple, there’s only so much information that the narrative would yield about their loyal yet mysterious family servant.
+What impressed me most was how Shankar’s Fairies plays out like a gentle memoir, which, as it turns out, the film is, though suitably fictionalized.
+The mood is similar to Arundhati Roy’s The God of Small Things, but a lot less eventful.
+Majumdar seems fascinated by capturing the period as she is by exploring her lead character Anjana’s inner world.
+Shankar’s thoughts remain unexplored, and understandably so.
+For a story conceived from the perspective of a school-going daughter of a privileged couple, there’s only so much the narrative can reveal about their loyal yet mysterious family servant.

 Rating: ★★★★